mincong-h/mincong-h.github.io/_posts/2018-08-22-create-json-ld-structured-data-in-jekyll.md

 - Open Graph title, description, site title, and URL (for Facebook, LinkedIn, etc.)
 - Twitter Summary Card metadata

-There are 3 ways to install it:
+Perform the installation in 3 steps:

 1. Add the following to your site's `Gemfile`: